zengm-games/zengm/js/lib/README.md

 jQuery UI is a custom download including only "sortable" support as the rest isn't used.

-Upgrading jquery.dataTables to 1.9.4 produces errors in the minified version.
-Not sure why.
-I also hacked jquery.dataTables to do some custom stuff when it's wrapped in a .table-responsive div.
+I commented out the RequireJS stuff in jquery.dataTables.js because it is even more annoying to use that way than to just shim it.
+I also hacked jquery.dataTables.js to do some custom stuff when it's wrapped in a .table-responsive div (search for BBGM).

 jquery.dataTables.bootstrap.js (and DT_bootstrap.css) has been tweaked to play nice with Davis.js and Bootstrap 3.